 2. If I jump out of a fast moving car I’ll be fine as long as I just tuck and roll.

-3. Love at first sight is a pretty common thing.
+3. Love, at first sight, is a pretty common thing.

-4. If you don’t find love at first sight, don’t worry because you’ll find hate at first sight followed by antics, a cute misunderstandings and high jinks that will miraculously turn into love.
+4. If you don’t find love at first sight, don’t worry because you’ll find hate at first sight followed by antics, cute misunderstandings and high jinks that will miraculously turn into love.

 5. Aliens look a lot like us but with a different face shape, bigger eyes, or a strangely wrinkled forehead.
 And they speak English.
 Obviously.

-6. Death, unless due to zombie apocalypse, is usually a pretty peaceful experience where family members have meaningful moments and everyone reaches a place of acceptance.
+6. Death, unless due to a zombie apocalypse, is usually a pretty peaceful experience where family members have meaningful moments and everyone reaches a place of acceptance.

 Sure, sure, it doesn’t take long for most of us to realize that #1 – #5 on the above list don’t hold up to reality, but interestingly #6, Hollywood’s representation of death, is a belief that’s a little more resistant to change.
 Despite the 6 o’clock evening news telling us otherwise, despite watching friends or co-workers go through terminal illness, complicated hospitalizations, and challenging caregiving experiences, many people continue to believe in the Hollywood ending.

 Truthfully, we can’t blame everything on Hollywood; that would be far too simplistic an explanation.
 In actuality, we all do our part to perpetuate this belief.
-In broader society it’s taboo to talk about the realities of death in anything above a whisper.
+In broader society, it’s taboo to talk about the realities of death in anything above a whisper.
 And even those of us in the healthcare, hospice, mental health, thanatology, and social work fields, who know very well what the worst case scenario can look like, often choose to gloss over the unpleasantries of death.
-Understandably we advocate for every person’s right to a “good death” and we tell you to plan and prepare and we show you serene images of peaceful goodbyes, because this is our wish for people.
+Understandably we advocate for every person’s right to a “good death” and we tell you to plan and prepare and we show you serene images of peaceful goodbyes because this is our wish for people.

 Now I want to be very clear, this post isn’t meant to undermine anyone’s efforts to prepare.
-Please make plans I implore you, because preparation gives you your best shot at having that meaningful Hollywood-like ‘good death’.
+Please make plans I implore you because preparation gives you your best shot at having that meaningful Hollywood-like ‘good death’.
 However, it’s not fair to suggest a peaceful and controlled death is possible, without also acknowledging that death, in and of itself, is not controllable.
 As important as it is for you to plan, it’s also important for you to expect nothing but the unexpected.

 This is important to acknowledge for so many reasons.
 For our purposes mainly because when we don’t, those who’ve experienced losses far worse than they ever imaged wind up feeling alienated and alone.
-Not only alienated and alone, but robbed of an experience that everyone else seems entitled to.
+Not only alienated and alone but robbed of an experience that everyone else seems entitled to.

-If you can related to this at all you may have thought at some point – “Look at all these stories and depictions of people experiencing death in the same way that my loved one planned for, yet my loved one didn’t get a ‘good death’.
+If you can relate to this at all you may have thought at some point – “Look at all these stories and depictions of people experiencing death in the same way that my loved one planned for, yet my loved one didn’t get a ‘good death’.
 How is this fair?”
 Well, it’s not fair…but you are not alone…and it’s not your fault…and there’s probably not a lot you or your loved one could have done to change things.
 Remember, death has its own plans.

 And I promise you, for every person who we encounter who experienced that ‘good-death’ for their loved one, there is at least one (and usually 3!) who didn’t.
-Heck, a literature review on surrogate decision makers (those who had to make end of life decisions on behalf of their loved ones) found that only 10% perceived the death as a good death.
+Heck, a literature review on surrogate decision makers (those who had to make end-of-life decisions on behalf of their loved ones) found that only 10% perceived the death as a good death.
 That leaves a lot of people struggling with feelings of guilt and regret, traumatic memories, thoughts of the world being unfair, and the secondary loss of missing out on that meaningful Hollywood moment – all of which are factors that can negatively impact a person’s grief.